Shiatsu and Integrative Massage

 - Hours, locations, pricing, and discounts

 Shiatsu is Japanese for "finger pressure".
 This traditional healing art from Japan is based on the same principles as acupuncture, except no needles are used.
-Instead, shiatsu uses finger and palm pressure, stretches, and massage techniques to help balance and restore the body's life energy.
-Shiatsu is traditionally performed on a futon mat, with clients fully clothed.
+Instead, shiatsu massage uses finger and palm pressure, stretches, and other techniques to help balance and restore the body's life energy.
+Shiatsu massage is traditionally performed on a futon mat, with clients fully clothed.

-Receiving a shiatsu treatment can renew your vitality, relieve your pain and stress, and make you more relaxed, renewed, and whole.
-In my ten years of professional practice, I have helped people seeking relief from stress, chronic pain, fatigue, repetitive strain injuries, headaches/migraines, digestive problems, respiratory ailments, and pregnancy-related discomfort.
+Receiving a shiatsu massage can renew your vitality, relieve your pain and stress, and make you more relaxed, renewed, and whole.
+In my eighteen years of professional practice, I have helped people seeking relief from stress, chronic pain, fatigue, repetitive strain injuries, headaches/migraines, digestive problems, respiratory ailments, and pregnancy-related discomfort.

-I love practicing shiatsu therapy, and have given thousands of professional treatments since my graduation from the Boston Shiatsu School in 1998.
-In addition to my thirteen years of practice at Harvard University Health Services, I have worked at Beth Israel Deaconess Medical Center (1999-2002) and Harvard Vanguard Medical Associates (1999-2003).
-I have studied shiatsu with Kikuko Miyazaki, Patricia Carusone, and Janet MacDonald.
+I love practicing shiatsu, and have given thousands of professional treatments since my graduation from the Boston Shiatsu School in 1998.
+Over my twenty years of practice I have worked a Harvard University Health Services (1998-2016), Beth Israel Deaconess Medical Center (1999-2002) and Harvard Vanguard Medical Associates (1999-2003), and have been a massage intern at the Cancer Center at Roger Williams Medical Center (2014).
+I have studied shiatsu with Kikuko Miyazaki, Patricia Carusone, Keith Phillips, and Janet MacDonald.
 I have studied pregnancy shiatsu with Suzanne Yates, an authority on shiatsu for pregnancy and author of Shiatsu for Midwives.
-I teach shiatsu and traditional Chinese medicine for the Therapeutic Massage Program at the Community College of Rhode Island.
-I am a Registered Instructor with the American Organization for Bodywork Therapies of Asia (AOBTA) in shiatsu, and a Brown University cum laude graduate.
+I teach shiatsu massage, integrative massage, and traditional Chinese medicine for the Therapeutic Massage Program at the Community College of Rhode Island.
+I am a Registered Instructor with the American Organization for Bodywork Therapies of Asia (AOBTA) in zen shiatsu, am a Licensed Massage Therapist (RI and MA),am Board Certified in Therapeutic Massage and Bodywork, and am a Brown University cum laude graduate.

 HOURS AND LOCATIONS

-Shiatsu Therapy and Pregnancy Shiatsu: $50 for a 45-minute
+Shiatsu Massage and Integrative Massage: $60 for a 45-minute

---$10 discount on a 60 min treatment for frequent clients and Brown University students and staff.
+--$10 discount on a 60 min treatment for weekly clients and Brown University students and staff.
 My shiatsu practice participates in Brown's Bear Bargains Program.

 --20% discount to CCRI massage program graduates who have studied with me.

---Save 10%-35% (depending on your tax bracket) if you have a Flexible Spending Account by claiming your shiatsu sessions.
-To do this, your doctor must fill out a letter of medical necessity certifying that the shiatsu massage was medically necessary.
+--Save 10%-35% (depending on your tax bracket) if you have a Flexible Spending Account by claiming your massage sessions.
+Here's how to do this.